Crews battle wildfire in Little Egg Harbor Township, NJ

 Officials report about 70 firefighters with the New Jersey Forest Fire Service from the central and southern parts of the state battled to get the fire under control.
 About 150 structural firefighters from 39 municipal fire departments worked to protect the surrounding homes.

+About 100 homes had been threatened by the fire, which broke out Sunday afternoon, but by Monday evening, all structures were out of danger.

-As of Monday morning, no one was inured in the fire and no homes were damaged.
+Officials said no one was injured in the fire and no homes have been damaged.

 "It varies depending on the piece of ground where a fire can happen," he said.
 "It'll vary from a quarter acre to a larger fire like this one.
 It all depends on the ground, fuel type, terrain.
 There are several factors that go into what determines the size of a fire."